-In the final chapter of the book of Leviticus the material value of items (servants, animals, houses or lands) was estimated in the context of redemption.
-Provisions were made to give money instead of the item, in which case the adding of a fifth of its value was usually required.
-Such vows were expressions of special thanksgiving and were given over and above the expected sacrifices.
-Calculating the value of material possessions as we call it – houses, land, farm animals, and so forth – is not unusual, however, estimating the value of a human being is.
-Leviticus 27:2-7 elaborates on the subject:
+In the final chapters of the book of Leviticus, the material value of servants, animals, houses and lands was estimated in the context of redemption.
+Calculating the value of material possessions as we call it is not unusual, however, estimating the value of a human being is (Leviticus 27:2-7):

-Leviticus 26:12-13: “I will walk among you [a reminder of the Garden of Eden]; I will be your God, and you will be my people.
-I am the Lord your God, who brought you out of the land of Egypt so you would no longer be their slaves.
-I broke the yoke of slavery from your neck so you can walk with your heads held high.”
+“I will walk among you and be your God, and you will be my people.
+I am the Lord your God, who brought you out of Egypt so that you would no longer be slaves to the Egyptians; I broke the bars of your yoke and enabled you to walk with heads held high.

 Isn’t it interesting that attachment to God brings freedom while estrangement from God reduces us to slavery?
 A mere materialistic point of view is disrespectful of all living beings.
 We look for elephants because of their ivory; we hunt down beavers for their fur; and we sell people because of what they bring to the table in terms of profitability.
 This worldview really downgrades all of God’s creation spelling it out in no uncertain terms: it’s a curse to live our lives apart from God.

 Thankfully, we can choose to live a blessed life.
 Attached to God, we’re led to appreciate our inherent value.
 Handcrafted by God and precious in His eyes, we are more than just meets the eye.
 Walking with Him, we will become more and more aware of this wonderful truth.